Salisbury House (restaurant)

-Salisbury House is a restaurant chain based in Winnipeg, Manitoba, Canada.
+Salisbury House of Canada Ltd. is a restaurant chain based in Winnipeg, Manitoba, Canada.

 Known locally as "Sals", the chain is considered a Winnipeg institution.
 The first Salisbury House restaurant was founded in downtown Winnipeg in 1931 by Ralph Erwin (September 2, 1902 – June 5, 1983), who named the venture after the salisbury steak.
 Erwin disliked the term 'hamburger' so named his burger a "nip" to market his hamburgers as a small 'nip' or bite of Salisbury steak.

 The restaurant has twelve locations in Winnipeg and employs over 500 people.
 In 1979 Erwin sold his majority interest in the chain to a group of investors.
 In 2001, it was bought from its then Montreal owners by a group of local investors.

 In the mid-2000s a location on the newly opened Esplanade Riel pedestrian bridge opened.
 However, this location became seasonal in 2008 after the chain said that the Esplanade Riel location was unsustainable due to a low volume of patronage.
 The bridge location closed in January 2013.